iamntz/authbit/README.md

  - [javascript-blowfish](https://github.com/javascript-blowfish) library to encrypt and decrypt data using Blowfish algorithms

 ## Security
 Your secret key will be encrypted.
 And all your data is stored locally.
 You can fork this repository and self-hosted AuthBit and use it even when you're offline.
-I can't sure is's 100 % safe.
-So, **USE IT AT YOUR OWN RISK.**
+I can't be sure it's 100 % safe, so **USE IT AT YOUR OWN RISK.**

 ## Credit
  - Thank to [Flaticon](https://flaticon.com) for their nice icons.